-There are some pages in your Spell to Write and Read text that you might have overlooked.
-Let’s examine these today.
+There are some sections or pages in your Spell to Write and Read text that you might have overlooked.
+Let’s examine them.

-Even though the explanation for Think-to-Spell is within Step #12, I have my seminar students put a tab on this part because it’s so important.
+Even though think-to-Spell is explained in Step #12, I have my seminar students put a tab even on this part of their SWR book . . . because it’s so important.

 There are twelve situations in which we need to give “Extra Attention” to some words that just don’t sound like they’re spelled.
-In fact, if we try to teach spelling solely on the way words sound, we’ll run into problems pretty quickly.
+In fact, if we try to teach spelling solely on the way a word sounds, we’ll run into problems pretty quickly.
 How do we help our students lock onto the spelling of words when our normal speech is so different?
 Think-to-spell to the rescue!

 To understand this amazingly helpful tool, you’ll need to read pp. 78-89 several times.
 Even then, you’ll need to come back and digest it again.
-Put a tab on or bookmark in this part of your book and read it carefully.
+Put a tab on or a bookmark in this part of your book and read it carefully.
 Our handy SWR Bookmark includes all twelve of these situations on one side and the spelling dictation pattern on the other side.

 Next, let’s look at SWR Step #38 Teach Advanced Phonograms.
 Many times I’m asked, “You mean there are ADVANCED phonograms?”
 Yes, they’re outlined for you in Step #38.

 You will start teaching these at List N-2, so even your 2nd grade student will start learning them.

-Look at the Preliminaries section of each Wise List (top left of each two-page spread in the Wise Guide) for when to introduce which one.
+Look at the Preliminaries section of each Wise List (top left section of each two-page spread in the Wise Guide) for when to introduce which new phonograms.

-Although the advanced phonogram cards are not required, having them is very helpful so that you can get regular review.
-Once I teach an advanced phonogram, I like to include that card in the “learned” stack of phonogram cards for that student or group of students, and then we get consistent review for it.
+Although the advanced phonogram cards are not required, I found them very helpful so that my students got regular review.
+Once I taught an advanced phonogram, I would include that card in the “learned” stack of phonogram cards for that student or group of students, and then we get consistent review for it.